AstralVRZ/html-comment-finder/README.md

 1. Get it from the addons page from mozilla (recommended).

-The extension is not yet available on the Mozilla Add-ons page, since I'm still working on it.
-However, you can install it from source code.
-With the instructions below:
+You can find the extension on the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/html-comment-finder/)

 2. From source code.